Help with Nausea After Drinking: New Year's Eve Survival Guide

 If the weather permits, going outside can be one of the best hangover cures yet.
 Fresh air and gentle movement can do wonders when it comes to curing a hangover — even if it feels like a drag at first.
 Fresh air increases oxygen flow to the brain, helping to clear away the blues, lift fatigue, and restore mental clarity.

-Tips for Moving Through New Year’s Day
+Easy Ways to Get Moving on New Year's Day

 Opt for walking.
 If you have plans to go somewhere on New Year’s Day and it’s within walking distance, walk instead of driving.
 You’ll arrive feeling refreshed!